Maddious/RiTA-DiscordBot/README.md

 ## <a name="deploy"></a>Setting up a Bot with "Deploy to Heroku"

-This Method does not need you to Fork this repo, you can run your not straight off of the Rita Master Branch.
+This Method does not need you to Fork this repository, you can run your not straight off of the Rita Master Branch.
 For update instructions click [here](#update)

 #### 1. Create a new [Discord App](https://discordapp.com/developers/applications/me/create)
 * Give app a friendly name and click the **Create App** button